Reverse mortgage scams: What they are and how to avoid them

 Before you take out a reverse mortgage, speak with a U.S. Department of Housing and Urban Development (HUD)-certified housing counselor.
 Shop around for a reputable lender and check for complaints with the Better Business Bureau, as well.

-“A legitimate reverse mortgage or a Home Equity Conversion Mortgage is insured by the Federal Housing Administration, so borrowers need to make sure that is the type of loan they are looking at,” advises Jeff Taylor, co-founder and managing director at Mphasis Digital Risk.
+“A legitimate reverse mortgage or a Home Equity Conversion Mortgage is insured by the Federal Housing Administration, so borrowers need to make sure that is the type of loan they are looking at,” says Jeff Taylor, co-founder and managing director at Mphasis Digital Risk.